mtimmin65/Engineering_4_Notebook/README.md

 ```
 code-[CallanSmith](https://github.com/CallanSmith/Engineering_4_Notebook#Countdown_1)
 ### Reflection

-pretty simple assignment and I used some online reasources (google) to learn how to countdown.
+I had to learn different functions in circuit pythons that i hadn't used before. first i found how to count up to ten then i reversed it and it worked.

 ## Launch_Pad_Part_2